-Check into a city centre hotel so you can fully appreciate the historic surroundings of Edinburgh’s Old Town.
-Spend the evening supping whiskies and get some rest!
+Check into a city center hotel so you can fully appreciate the historic surroundings of Edinburgh’s Old Town.
+Spend the evening sipping whiskeys and get some rest!

 Drive up to the world-famous Loch Ness and you’re firmly in the Highlands.

 If you plan to backpack, there is no shortage of campsites and hostels close to the Loch.
 But you can do a round trip with a few hours of rambling in between and still be back in Edinburgh by evening time.

 The weather can be unpredictable at best, so it’s a good idea to have the option of driving home if you’re not made of stern enough stuff.